vosaul/status.im/content/tutorials.md

 status-dev-cli add '{"whisper-identity": "botler",  "name": "Botler" ,"bot-url": "http://<MACHINE-IP>:8080/bot.js"}' --ip <DEVICE-IP>
 ```

 This is pretty much the simplest responsive chatbot we can write, using only the `addListener` function from the API.
 All it's listening for is a message-send event, to which it will try to respond with the test `You're amazing, master!`.
-You'll see that it opens a browse window by default, which is not desired behaviour and will be fixed in the next release.
-Just close the window and type a message to your new bot.

 Obviously, there's much more we can do than simply listen for messages and send flattering responses.
 All will be revealed in the next tutorial.
 If you're feeling impatient, you can find a full Demo Bot [here](https://github.com/status-im/status-react/tree/34b77022f7926dbabbb0e8c5e8471eaea5ed812f/bots/demo_bot).